 “This eccentric being had long solicited permission to return to France; but it was necessary to find a way of sparing the family he had offended the insult they would see in his return; he was therefore made to resume the costume of that sex to which in France everything is pardoned.
 The desire to see his native land once more determined him to submit to the condition, but he revenged himself by combining the long train of his gown and the three deep ruffles on his sleeves with the attitude and conversation of a grenadier, which made him very disagreeable company.”

 When the French Revolution broke out, the pension d’Eon had been granted ended.
 Moreover, property he owned, and property owned by his family, was confiscated.
-D’Eon then found himself in such financial straits that he was forced to sell off his personal possessions, such as books and jewelry.
+Chevaliler D’Eon then found himself in such financial straits that he was forced to sell off his personal possessions, such as books and jewelry.
 In 1792, hoping to earn some money, he offered to lead a division of female soldiers against the Habsburgs, but his offer was rebuffed.
 He then participated in fencing tournaments but that ended after he was wounded in Southampton in 1796.
-He eventually became paralyzed from injuries suffered during a fall and spent the remainder of his years bedridden with a widow named Madame Cole of New Millman Street caring for him.
-He died in poverty in London at the age of 81 on 21 May 1810 at 10pm.

 “After the first surprise had subsided, the discovery was the next morning communicated to some of the Chevalier’s intimate friends, who judged that it would be proper to ascertain all points relative to so singular an occurrence; and accordingly on Wednesday last … the body was examined, and proved beyond a doubt by the certificate of Mr. T. Copeland, the surgeon, to be male.
 That all doubt of the identity of the person might be removed, some persons of the first respectability were called upon, who gave their positive testimony that the person then before them was the same who had always passed for the Chevalier or the Chevalier d’Eon.”

 Curiosity about d’Eon was not just limited to doctors.
-According to one newspaper:
+According to the Bristol Mirror:

 “The body of this extraordinary character has undergone not only the anatomical inspection of the whole faculty, but also of many hundreds of the most distinguished Curiosity of the metropolis.
 Strange to say, the female visitants have exceeded those of the other sex as three to one.
 High Highness the Duke of Gloucester, and several other persons of distinction were among the latter.”